awsdocs/amazon-vpc-user-guide/doc_source/route-table-options.md

 ## Routing for a middlebox appliance<a name="route-tables-appliance-routing"></a>

 You can add middlebox appliances into the routing paths for your VPC\.
 The following are possible use cases:
 + Intercept traffic that enters your VPC through an internet gateway or a virtual private gateway by directing it to a middlebox appliance in your VPC\.
 You can use the middlebox routing wizard to have AWS automatically configure the appropriate route tables for your gateway, middlebox, and destination subnet\.
-For more information, see [Work with the middlebox routing wizard](middlebox-routing-console.md)\.
+For more information, see [Middlebox routing wizard](middlebox-routing-console.md)\.
 + Direct traffic between two subnets to a middlebox appliance\.
 You can do so by creating a route for one subnet route table that matches the subnet CIDR of the other subnet and specifies a Gateway Load Balancer endpoint, NAT gateway, Network Firewall endpoint, or the network interface for an appliance as a target\.
 Alternatively, to redirect all traffic from the subnet to any other subnet, replace the target of the local route with a Gateway Load Balancer endpoint, NAT gateway, or network interface\.

 You can configure the appliance to suit your needs\.
 For example, you can configure a security appliance that screens all traffic, or a WAN acceleration appliance\.
 The appliance is deployed as an Amazon EC2 instance in a subnet in your VPC, and is represented by an elastic network interface \(network interface\) in your subnet\.